sastaachar/vscode-demo/README.md

 # Attack Demo

-Thes extension in this repo is just a demo to check the vscode's access to user meadia devices.
+The extension in this repo is just a demo to check the vscode's access to user meadia devices.

 Extensions can gain access to user's media through the mediaDevice api.